aryan68125/neovim-config-lua/README.md

 - c : To copy a file in neotree
 - p : To paste a file in a neotree
 - d : To delete a file in neotree
+- m : Its used mark files that you are currently working on and helps you distinguish and identify the files that are currently important to you.

 ### Copy and paste shortcuts in neovim
 #### copy paste using internal registers